dativebase/old/docs/installation.rst

 convert .wav to .mp3 without installation of some additional libraries.)

-Setup an OLD application
+Setup
 --------------------------------------------------------------------------------

-Once the OLD has been installed and a config file has been created and edited, it is time to run the setup command.
+Once the OLD has been installed and a config file has been created and edited, it is time to run the ``setup`` command.
 This will generate the tables in the database, insert some defaults (e.g., some users and useful tags) and create the requisite directory structure.
-To setup an OLD application, move to the directory containing the config file (e.g., ``xyzold`` containing ``production.ini``) and run the ``paster setup-app`` command::
+To set up an OLD application, move to the directory containing the config file (e.g., ``xyzold`` containing ``production.ini``) and run the ``paster setup-app`` command::